Apple Fritters Recipe (VIDEO)

 Serve apple fritter rings warm with your favorite toppings or coatings.

 - Cinnamon sugar – combine 1/2 cup granulated sugar and 1/2 tsp cinnamon.
-Roll apple fritters in mixture to coat both sides.
+Roll apple fritters in the mixture to coat both sides.

 - Glazed – drizzle with the lemon glaze that we used on our Blueberry Muffins.
+You can also use the maple glaze from our Maple Glazed Cinnamon Rolls.

 If you enjoy Fall baking, we have you covered.
 Here are our best pumpkin, apple, and more recipes that highlight the best of Autumn.